-You can expect the waterfalls throughout all of New England to be at some of their highest volumes of the year in spring.
+You can expect the waterfalls throughout all of New England to be at some of their highest volumes of the year during spring.
 You are not likely to find the thin veils of water you may see during summer.
 In spring months you can expect to photograph chaotic crashes of whitewater at most falls.
-Some waterfalls are yet to be obstructed by overhanging tree coverage, which will begin to occur as summer rolls around.
+Some waterfalls are yet to be obstructed by tree leaves and other vegetation, which will begin to occur as summer rolls around.

 During summer, the greens of the trees and mosses surrounding the falls will add color to your pictures.
 Unfortunately, at many falls water flow is greatly reduced or even eliminated; photographs can look empty.
 Yet for some cataracts, this is the best time to compose a picture.
 Photos of waterfalls such as Bridal Veil Falls of New Hampshire and March Cataract Falls of Massachusetts radiate romantic feelings, as they capture thin veils of cascading water.

-Peak times for New England vary by state, with foliage usually near or at peak during the first two weeks of October for the northern states.
-The southern states often peak during the second and third weeks of the month.
+Peak fall foliage times for New England vary by state, with foliage usually near or at peak during the first two weeks of October for the northern states.
+The southern states often peak during the second and third weeks of October.

-Winter is the most difficult season to photograph in our opinion.
+Winter is the most difficult season to photograph in my opinion.
 The vibrant colors of spring and autumn are long gone, and your camera’s meter is often fooled by the reflecting white of the snow.
 You will find that many waterfalls are closed for the season simply because they are too dangerous to visit.
-If the falls are reachable, be sure to bracket your exposures over a greater range to ensure that at least one photograph can make the scrapbook.
-A circular polarizer can be very helpful to reduce glare during this season.
+If the falls are reachable, be sure to bracket your exposures over a greater range to ensure that at least one photograph meets your quality expectations.
+A circular polarizer can be very helpful to reduce glare during the snowy seasons.

-For any season, it is a good idea to carry a trash bag or two in your backpack in case the weather turns bad.
-Cameras are easily damaged by water, and the combined protection of a backpack and a trash bag may save your equipment from the elements.
+For any season, it is a good idea to carry a trash bag or waterproof dry bag in your backpack in case the weather turns bad.
+Cameras and lenses are easily damaged by water, and the combined protection of a backpack and a trash bag may save your equipment from the elements.